ajstarks/openvg/README.md

-=Tools for exploring OpenVG on the Raspberry Pi.=
+#Tools for exploring OpenVG on the Raspberry Pi.

 For now there is a single program "shapes".
 If you run the program with no command line arguments, you get a "reference card" that demonstrates the calls in the library (Text, Arc, Circle, Ellipse, Rect, Roundrect, Line, Polyline, Polygon, Cubic Bezier,